Mission Beach Cassowaries

 Please continue to work with scientists and the community

-to amend the road speed environment at Carmoo to stop cassowary deaths
+to amend the road speed environment at Carmoo to stop cassowary deaths.

 Year six students proudly pose with signs inspired by their imaginative drawings